 It is important that you respond to any request by the credit provider for more information quickly as time limits apply.
 If you are having difficulty understanding what the lender or lessor want or how you should reply, get help.
 Call the National Debt Helpline on 1800 007 007.

-Step 4: Make a free complaint to the Credit and Investments Ombudsman of Financial Ombudsman Service
+Step 4: Make a free complaint to the Australian Financial Complaints Authority (AFCA)

 If the lender or lessor:

 - offers to change your repayments in a way that will not assist you in repaying the loan or lease; or

 - fails to respond to your request within 21 days,

 you have the right to lodge a complaint with a free, independent external dispute resolution (EDR) scheme which will investigate your complaint and can order the lender or lessor to change your repayments in a way that will allow you to repay the loan or lease.
 The EDR scheme which your lender or lessor must be a member of is the Australian Financial Complaints Authority (AFCA).

 You also have the right to apply to a court for a hardship variation.
 This is complex and you would need to get legal advice before doing so to avoid unnecessary costs.

 More information & trouble shooting tips